Bruce Flegg: Post Resignation (2012–15)

+In 2014, Flegg lost preselection for Moggill to Christian Rowan, accusing the LNP of an unfair process in a public outburst.
 Following his resignation, Dr Flegg filed a defamation case against the source of the allegations, media advisor Graham Hallett.
 The case concluded with Dr Flegg winning the defamation action, successfully demonstrating that Hallett had defamed Dr Flegg and caused him significant material detriment due to the loss of his role as a minister.
 At a total of $775,000, the sum of damages awarded to Dr Flegg was the largest ever recorded for a defamation case in Queensland legal history.

 In October 2014, the LNP State Executive refused to support Dr Flegg's party preselection as a candidate for the January 2015 election, instead choosing to replace him with former AMA President Dr. Christian Rowan.
 He remained an LNP Member of Parliament until the January 2015 election when he did not re-contest his seat.
 There was some speculation that Newman could transfer from his marginal seat of Ashgrove to Moggill after Flegg was denied preselection.
 Moggill was the safest LNP seat in Brisbane; at the time, the LNP sat on a majority of 23.9 percent.
 However, Newman ruled out a transfer.

+"One of the richest politicians to sit in Queensland parliament [Bruce] won a record $775,000 in damages after suing his former media adviser and regular houseguest for defamation."